yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/txn_show.md

 ## Synopsis

-YSQL API currently supports the following transactions-related SQL commands `BEGIN`, `ABORT`, `ROLLBACK`, `END`, `COMMIT`.
-Additionally the `SET` and `SHOW` commands can be used to set and, respectively, show the current transaction isolation level.
+YSQL API currently supports the following transactions-related SQL statements: `BEGIN`, `ABORT`, `ROLLBACK`, `END`, `COMMIT`.
+Additionally, the `SET` and `SHOW` statements can be used to set and, respectively, show the current transaction isolation level.

 ## Syntax